LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/exercises.rst

         - ``1200``

 #.
 Next, implement the checks below using ``if`` / ``else if`` / ``else``
    statements.
-Order is important when working with conditionals and the checks below are not in the order that you would code in.
+Order is important when working with conditionals, and the checks below are not written in the correct sequence.
-   Please read each check carefully before coding and consider the order the checks should be in!
+   Please read ALL of the checks before coding and then decide on the best order for the conditionals.

    #.
 If ``fuelLevel`` is above 20000 AND ``engineTemperature`` is at or below
       2500, print ``"Full tank.
 Engines good."``